 Perito Moreno Glacier is open all year round, however, the weather in Patagonia is not favorable all year round.
 During the winter months, it is cold – really cold, and you likely won’t want to spend any time at all standing outside next to a huge chunk of even colder ice.

 The summer months, November to March, is the best time of year to visit Perito Moreno Glacier.
 Not only is it warmer with less rain (and no snow), but the warm weather also causes the glacier to be more active.
-If you want to see the huge chunks of ice fall from the glacier and crash into the water then the summer is your best chance of seeing this spectacul.
+If you want to see the huge chunks of ice fall from the glacier and fall into the water then the summer is your best chance of seeing this spectacul.